Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Some fields have a particular behaviour and some explanations seem necessary.

--  **Automatically edit fields**: |SYSPRODUCTNAME| includes fields that are automatically set : "Artifact ID", "Last Update Date", "Submitted By" and "Submitted On".
+-  **Automatically edit fields**: Tuleap includes fields that are automatically set : "Artifact ID", "Last Update Date", "Submitted By" and "Submitted On".
 The users can't edit that fields.

--  **Cross-Reference**: |SYSPRODUCTNAME| offers another dynamic field which has the ability to cross-reference any artifact, or any other
-   |SYSPRODUCTNAME| object from within a follow-up comment.
+-  **Cross-Reference**: Tuleap offers another dynamic field which has the ability to cross-reference any artifact, or any other Tuleap object from within a follow-up comment.

    When typing a follow-up comment, any text that follows the pattern "XXX #NNN" will be interpreted as a reference to the artifact XXX number NNN, where NNN is the unique artifact ID, and XXX is the tracker short name (e.g. "bug #123", "task #321", "req #12", etc.).
    If you don't know the tracker short name or don't want to specify it, you may simply use "art #NNN".
-Each time |SYSPRODUCTNAME| displays a piece of text that follows this pattern it will auto-magically create an hyperlink to the web page showing all the details of the artifact.
+Each time Tuleap displays a piece of text that follows this pattern it will auto-magically create an hyperlink to the web page showing all the details of the artifact.

-   |SYSPRODUCTNAME| reference patterns may be used to reference
-   artifacts, as well as source code commits, documents, files, etc.
+   Tuleap reference patterns may be used to reference artifacts, as well as source code commits, documents, files, etc.
    Please refer to :ref:`reference-overview` for more details on References.